-12. The board has formed committees comprising of of members given below: a.
+12. The board has formed committees comprising of members given below: a.
 Muhammad Mikail Khan (Chairman) Chairman) Miss Rema Husain Qureshi (Member) Ayesha Tammy Haq (Member) b. ' Mohammad Mikail Khan (Chairman) members and Chairman) Shehryar Ali Taseer (Member) Shahbaz Ali Taseer (Member) C. - \ \ \ \ \ \ N/A of members and Chairman) d.
 J - \ 11 / N/A (Name of members and Chairman) 13.
-The terms of reference of the aforesaid commi ttees have been formed, documented and 10. advised to the committee for compliance. tices have been formed, decamented and · 14.
-The frequency of meetings (quarterly/half yearly/ yearly) of the committee were as p following: а Audit Committee 06 b 01 C N/A d , , , , N/A u Trisk Management Committee (ii applicable) IN/A 15.
-The Board has set up an effective internal audit function/ or has outsourced the internal audit function to who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the company; 16.
-The statutory auditors of the company have confirmed that they have been given a satisfactory rating under the Quality Control Review program of the Institute of Charter Accountants of Pakistan and registered with Au and all their partners are in compliance with (IFAC) guidelines on code of ethics as adopted by the Institute of Chartered Accountan of Pakistan and that they and the partners of the relative (spouse, parent, dependent and non-dependent children) of the chi officer, chief financial officer, head of internal audit, company secretary or director of the company 17 The statutemy qualitary on the page 22 - 22 - 21 ad with them have not been one-sisted to 17.
-The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFA guidelines in this regard. gaideinies in this regard.
-18. We confirm that all requirements of regulations 3, 6, 7, 8, 27,32, 33 and 36 of the 10.
-Regulations have been complied with; and 1.
-Togaliation of have been complied with, and
+The terms of reference of the aforesaid commi ttees have been formed, documented and 10. advised to the committee for compliance. tices have been formed, decamented and advised to the committee for compilance.
+14. The frequency of meetings (quarterly/half yearly/ yearly) of the committee were as pe following: а Audit Committee 06 b 01 C N/A d , , , , N/A u Trisk Management Committee (ii applicable) IN/A 15.
+The Board has set up an effective internal audit function/ or has outsourced the in audit function to who are considered suitably qualified and experienced for the purpose and are conversant with the policies and procedures of the company; 16.
+The statutory auditors of the company have confirmed that they have been satisfactory rating under the Quality Control Review program of the Institute of Charter Accountants of Pakistan and registered with Audit Oversight Board of Pakistan, that the and all their partners are in compliance with (IFAC) guidelines on code of ethics as adopted of Pakistan and that they and the partners of the relative (spouse, parent, dependent and non-dependent children) of the chief executive officer, chief financial officer, head of internal audit, company secretary or director of the company 17 The statutemy qualitary on the page 22 - 22 - 21 ad with them have not been one-sisted to 17.
+The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard. gaideinies in this regard.
+18. 8.
+We confirm that all requirements of regulations 3, 6, 7, 8, 27,32, 33 and 39 Regulations have been complied with; and 10.
+1. Togaliation of have been complied with, and